zyinaa/my-personal-website-main/content/research/asset pricing/index.md

 tags: ["Research", "asset pricing", "machine learning", "statistics", "economics",'finance']
 ---

-Research paper that I'm currently working on, started from September 2023.
+A research project that I'm currently working on, started in August 2024.